MO436-MC934/notebooks/README.md

 looking under the hood of three major ML Engines: (a) Facebook Glow; (b) Google TensorFLow XLA; and (c) Google JAX.

+[Glow](https://github.com/pytorch/glow) is a machine learning compiler from Facebook that accelerates the performance of deep learning frameworks on different hardware platforms.
+In this course we will study how the Glow framework works, and show how to use quantization to generate code for a model in a NeuroMorphic Processor (NMP).

+[XLA](https://www.tensorflow.org/xla) (Accelerated Linear Algebra) is a domain-specific compiler for linear algebra, from Google, that can accelerate TensorFlow models.
+It leverages on the effcient partitioning of tensor data across the memory hierarchy of a processor to generate high-performance code.
+In this course we will study XLA HLO graph representation, and show how to generate efficient code for operators like convolution.

+[JAX](https://github.com/google/jax) (Just After Execution) is a Python library and JIT compiler designed by Google to speedup high-performance numerical computing and machine learning applications.
+It has been extensively used  by DeepMind in its projects, and leverages on Google TensorFlow XLA to generate efficent code for CPUs/GPUs.
+In this course we will explain JAX in details and discuss how model graphs can be parallelized in a cluster.

 ## First Project: ONNX